search5/solrpy/docs/reference.rst

 .. method:: SearchHandler.raw(**params)

    Issue a query against a Solr server.
-No pre-processing is performed on the parameters.
+No logical interpretation of the parameters is performed, but encoding for transfer as form fields over HTTP is handled.

    Return the raw result as text.
 No processing is performed on the response.